mrange/PushStream6/BLOG.md

 `PushStreamV2` was added to expose the cost of F# tail calls.
 Tail calls in F# is annotated with `.tail` attribute to tell the jitter that the stack frame doesn't have to be preserved.

-In .NET5 this caused a signiciant slow down when dealing with types that don't fit in the CPU register due to the runtime eliminating the stack frame on each call.
+In .NET5 this caused a significant slow down when dealing with types that don't fit in the CPU register due to the runtime eliminating the stack frame on each call.
 With

 .NET6 `PushStreamV2` does worse but not horribly so thanks to improvements in the jitter meaning a stack frame is never created and thus doesn't need to be eliminated.